National Bank of Commerce (Memphis): History

 In 1999, BankINVESTOR named NCBC the top financial institution in the United States in terms of five-year results.
-That same year, NCBC bought First Financial Corporation of Mount Juliet, Tennessee and entered the Charleston, West Virginia market.
+That same year, NCBC bought First Financial Corporation of Mount Juliet, Tennessee, and entered the Charleston, West Virginia, market.
 NCBC also joined Standard & Poor's MidCap 400 Bank Index.

 In 2000, NCBC bought Piedmont Bancorp. of Hillsborough, North Carolina.

-Later that same year, NCBC agreed to a $1.94 billion "merger of equals" with Durham, North Carolina-based CCB, which had 208 branches and $8.2 billion in assets in March 2000.
+Later that same year, NCBC agreed to a $1.94 billion "merger of equals" with Durham, North Carolina–based CCB, which had 208 branches and $8.2 billion in assets in March 2000.
 NCBC would be the surviving corporation.
 Corporate headquarters would stay in Memphis but Durham would be the operational headquarters.
-NCBC chairman and chief executive officer Garrott would become chairman, while CCB chairman and CEO Ernest L. Roessler would become CEO of the new company.
+NCBC chairman and chief executive officer Garrott would become chairman, while CCB chairman and CEO Ernest C. Roessler would become CEO of the new company.
 The combination would give NCBC "market capitalization of about $4.2 billion, combined assets of $15 billion, deposits of $11.3 billion and 370 branches in eight states".
 Wachovia Securities vice president John B. Moore pointed out that NCBC "is the first major out-of-state bank to come into North Carolina, which is a highly competitive, very concentrated market."

 Unlike CCB, which grew by buying other banks, NBC added new markets, with a strategy of one free-standing branch for every three in-store locations.

 NCBC had $7.3 billion in assets and 162 National Bank of Commerce (NBC) branches in Tennessee, Georgia, Mississippi, Virginia, West Virginia, Arkansas and North Carolina.

 In April 2001, National Commerce Bancorporation changed its name to National Commerce Financial Corporation.
 In July 2001, National Commerce Financial Corporation received approval to list its stock on the New York Stock Exchange using the symbol NCF.

 Later in July 2001, NCF announced the $126 million purchase of SouthBanc Shares, Inc. of Anderson, South Carolina, which had 11 branches and $671 million in assets, $508 million in loans and $452 million in deposits in the Greenville-Spartanburg area.

 Also in 2001, NCF bought First Vantage Bank of Knoxville, Tennessee, and announced a plan to locate ten branches inside Bi-Lo stores in South Carolina.